 Evaluation of the Extern

 Formal tests will not be given.
-Dr. Hernandez, in consultation with other SCWDS staff members, will evaluate the extern in the format provided by the veterinary college of origin.
+Dr. Fenton, in consultation with other SCWDS staff members, will evaluate the extern in the format provided by the veterinary college of origin.
 Strong consideration will be given to work participation, demonstration of academic capability, and on the ability of the student to project a professional image.